Real Estate Guides

 - Home Sale Marketing Guide

 In Colorado, home sellers are presumed to have sold their home or property free of material defects, unless those defects have (timely) been disclosed by the seller.
-Remarkably, most sellers do not understand the law, or the Legal Disclosure Risks that they make by their lack of understanding of those risks.
+Remarkably, most sellers do not understand the law, or the Legal Disclosure Risks that they make by their lack of understanding.

 Failure to disclose any known defects may result in legal liability with penalties ranging from civil damages, to even criminal negligence.
 Real estate sales carry a fair amount of legal risk because of the size and monetary significance of the transactions.

-Did you know that almost all residential litigation commenced in Colorado real estate are lawsuits filed against the sellers?
-Just knowing this veritable fact should prompt every seller to take the disclosure obligations seriously.
+Did you know that almost all litigation commenced in Colorado involving real estate are lawsuits filed against the sellers?
+Just knowing this, should prompt every seller to take their disclosure obligations seriously.

 Why do the legal risks primarily impact sellers?
-It's because inaccurate, untruthful, or non-disclosure of certain defects or facts can affect the value, desirability, or even the salability of a seller's home or property.
+It's because inaccurate, untruthful, and the non-disclosure of certain defects and facts can affect the value, desirability, or even the saleability of a seller's home or property.

-Trying to cover-up problems or by not disclosing them, can have monetary benefits for a seller.
-That is why some owners choose to not fulfill their disclosure obligations openly or carefully.
+Trying to cover-up problems or by not disclosing them, can always have monetary benefits for a seller.
+That's why some homeowners choose to not fulfill their disclosure obligations openly, or thoroughly.

-The vast majority of seller non-disclosures which result in legal disputes are completely and entirely avoidable.
-Most sellers can adequately protect themselves by applying some simple risk-reduction strategies, which will minimize their legal exposure.
+The vast majority of home seller disclosures which result in legal disputes are completely avoidable.
+Most sellers can adequately protect themselves by making careful and business-like disclosures, which will reduce or eliminate their legal exposure.

-Because Colorado is a property disclosure state with clear laws, we've prepared a special article about these legal disclosure risks, which we've entitled "How To Turn A Scary Disclosure Into A Welcome One - Without Losing The Buyer".
-This helpful article will guide you towards making all of the required disclosures, by minimizing any risk of losing the sale.
-To get your FREE copy, simply fill out the easy form below.
-Then, just check your email.
+Because Colorado is a property disclosure state with clear laws, I've prepared a special article about the legal disclosure risks, called "How To Make A Disclosure - Without Losing The Buyer".
+This helpful article will guide you towards making all of the required disclosures, and minimize any risk of losing the sale.
+To get your free copy, call Mike today at (303) 514-4000.
+You can also send the easy form below.

 RELATED ARTICLES